 - Critical for Admissions: With intense competition, the normalised scores ensure fair ranking for admission to IIITs, GFTIs, and other top institutions, like NITs in India.

-JEE Main 2025 results will be declared on Feb 12, 2025, as the percentile score of the total raw score.
+JEE Main 2026 results will be declared in March 2026, as the percentile score of the total raw score.
 In case two or more candidates attain equal percentile scores in the exam, the merit of such candidates shall be determined under the following order:

 - The candidates obtained a higher percentile score in Mathematics as the first option.